-What we like: This chair offers a modest but convenient back tilt, and it is incredibly stylish.
+Pros: This chair offers a modest but convenient back tilt, and it is incredibly stylish.

-What we don’t like: While the lumbar support on this chair is excellent, we would have liked to have seen a headrest.
+Cons: While the lumbar support on this chair is excellent, we would have liked to have seen a headrest.

-This chair is ideal if you want your tallest option, and something that will look modern in your minimalist design office.
+This chair is ideal if you want your tallest option and something that will look modern in your minimalist design office.

 This chair is probably the most complete option when it comes to ergonomic features and comfort.

 This chair can be adjusted as high as 30.9 inches, and the seat itself, with arm and headrest, is fully adjustable.
 The seat also tilts up to 135 degrees, and you can adjust the height of the foot ring as well.
 This is a sturdy chair with an aluminum base that can hold up to 275 pounds.
 Anti-roller caster rings keep the wheels in place when desired.